HL7/cds-hooks/input/pagecontent/index.md

 ### Capability Documentation
 Towards the goal of enabling capability discovery at design time -- CDS Clients and Services are encouraged to provide publicly available, human-readable documentation describing supported CDS Hooks functionality.
 Documentation of specific supported use-cases and workflows for CDS Hooks is particularly valuable.

+Note: The contents of this section are Standard for Trial Use (STU) {:.stu-note}
-> In particular, clients SHALL indicate whether they support the `actionSelectionBehavior` feature and SHOULD document any other feature support necessary to ensure safe operation of CDS Services.
+In particular, clients SHALL indicate whether they support the `actionSelectionBehavior` feature and SHOULD document any other feature support necessary to ensure safe operation of CDS Services.
 CDS Services SHALL NOT make use of the  `actionSelectionBehavior` feature without knowing that the requesting client supports it.
-{:.stu-note}
+{:.stu}

 ### Discovery
 A CDS Service is discoverable via a stable endpoint by CDS Clients.
 The Discovery endpoint includes information such as a description of the CDS Service, when it should be invoked, and any data that is requested to be prefetched.